 These storage options keep your account in a permanent connection to the internet.
-They work under high-security protocols, but they are more prone to hacker attacks than cold storage wallets.
-They can be mobile wallets, desktop wallets, or online/cloud wallets.
+They work under high-security protocols but are more prone to hacker attacks than cold storage wallets.
+They can be mobile, desktop, or online/cloud wallets.
 Official exchanges usually host the latter.

 The main benefit of using a hot wallet is that you always have quick access to your cryptocurrency stash.
-You can speculate rapidly on price fluctuations.
-You can pay for products and services instantly where this method of payment is standard.
+As a result, you can speculate rapidly on price fluctuations.
+In addition, you can pay for products and services instantly where this payment method is standard.

 Here are some examples: